fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 -- The first element of the list starts at index 0. print list[0]    -- Prints '1'

--- Using a negative index starts at the back of the list. print list[-1]   -- Prints '3'
 ```

 Lists can be sliced with the range `..` clause.
 The sliced list becomes a new list that you can modify without affecting the original list.
 The end index is non-inclusive.